 One other aspect of legibility is line-height.
 Line-height is the amount of space between lines of text.
 As recommended by Google, you should set line-height to 1.2, meaning that the space between your lines of text is 1.2 times the size of the text itself.

-Here’s a great example a mobile page that is very reader friendly from Monday.com’s page for collaborating across remote teams…
+Here’s a great example of a mobile page that is very reader-friendly from Monday.com’s page for collaborating across remote teams.

 6. Test Your Site Regularly

 Testing your website across multiple devices with different screen sizes will highlight how your website responds and help you to identify any issues before they affect your visitors.

 Testing your site across multiple devices and screen sizes may sound complex but there are tools, such as Browser Stack, which are incredibly easy to use and don’t require any advanced web development skills.